Neversole/Neversole/README.md

 Check out my [Portfolio](https://github.com/Neversole/Portfolio.git) to view my completed projects.

-I am located in Beaverton, OR.
-In my free time I enjoy weight lifting, hiking, fishing, and cooking.
+I am located in beautiful Beaverton, OR.
+In my free time, I enjoy weightlifting, hiking, fishing, and cooking.

 <!--
 **Neversole/Neversole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.